How An Abortion Provider Juggles Work & Family

 Advertisement

-Jamie Beers, 44, is a single mom to three boys, ages 17, 14, and 11.
+Jamie Beers, 44, is a single mum to three boys, ages 17, 14, and 11.
 She works as an abortion care provider at Hartford GYN in Connecticut.

 My day-to-day: